Scripture Reference: John 4:46-54

 Suggested Emphasis: Believe the words of Jesus.

-Memory Verse: “Jesus performed many other signs in the presence of his disciples, which are not recorded in this book.
-But these are written that you may believe that Jesus is the Messiah, the Son of God, and that by believing you may have life in his name.”
-John 20:30-31, NIV
+Memory Verse: “Jesus did many other miracles before his followers that are not written in this book.
+31 But these are written so that you can believe that Jesus is the Christ, the Son of God.
+Then, by believing, you can have life through his name.”
+John 20:30-31 ICB

 While Jesus was preaching in Galilee a nobleman (royal official) from the city of Capernaum approached and begged Jesus to come heal his dying son.
 Instead of going to Capernaum, Jesus told the nobleman to go back home.
 His son would live.
 The nobleman “took Jesus at his word” and returned home to find his son well.
 The fever had gone at the same hour Jesus had said he would live.

 Jesus notices that the people in Galilee are different than in Samaria.
-He had not performed any miracles in Samaria yet many believed (John 4:39-41).
-The people in Galilee seemed to demand miracles before they would believe (4:48).
+He had not performed any miracles in Samaria yet many had believed.
+The people in Galilee seemed to demand miracles before they would believe.

-The nobleman in today’s story was probably a royal official in Herod Antipas’ court (verse 46).
+The nobleman in today’s story was probably a royal official in Herod Antipas’ court.
 This was the son of the Herod that was king of the Jews when Jesus was born.

 The man had travelled all the way from Capernaum to see Jesus (verse 46).
-This would have been over 25 kilometres.
+This would have been over 25 kilometres (about 15 miles).
 This speaks of the man’s love for his son as well as his faith in Jesus’ power.
 When Jesus talked about the people of Galilee not believing without signs and miracles, he was most probably speaking to the crowd around him.
 This man’s belief is obvious.

 The royal official would have expected Jesus to go with him and heal his son in person.
 Yet, Jesus told him that his son was now healed.
 These were not just empty words.
 The official accepted this and went back home.
 To say that he “took Jesus at his word” shows an intense trust (verse 50).
 He had travelled too far to turn back unless he really believed that what Jesus said was true.